 Inviting the deities for the sending off (请神）: The deities are invited to assist in the sending off of the Nine Emperor Gods.

 The Nine Emperor Gods Sedan Chair: As the heavy sedan chair was lifted up by the bearers, the devotees started to crawl underneath the chair, the Nine Emperor Gods stood at the end of the passage, blessing people as they emerged.

 Sending off the Nine Emperor Gods and burning the dragon boat: Meanwhile, the dragon boat was pushed into the sea and lit, and another small team of people carried the ‘Lu’ 炉 (incense urn) and entered the sea to send off the Nine Emperor Gods.

 Sending off the Gods (送众神）

 After the return of the temple contingent to the festival area, the temple helpers have to send off the other deities who had been invited for the celebrations of the Nine Emperor Gods festival.

 Recalling the Armies（收军): After the sending off of the deities, the Taoist Priest recalls the armies that he had summoned and stationed at the festival area at the start of the festival.

 Lowering the Nine 9 lamps

-    The 9 lamps will be lowered on the tenth day to mark the end of the end of the festival.
+The 9 lamps will be lowered on the tenth day to mark the end of the festival.